zurutech/zurutech.github.io/_posts/2020-04-03-rendering-in-UE4.md

 title: "Rendering in Unreal Engine 4"
 slug: "RenderingInUE4"
 date: 2020-04-06 08:00:00
-categories: rendering
+categories: graphics
-img: /banners/GPU_profiler.png
+img: banners/GPU_profiler.png
-banner: /banners/GPU_profiler.png
+banner: banners/GPU_profiler.png
 tags: graphics
 description: "A really quick overview of the rendering pipeline in Unreal Engine 4."
 ---

-Unreal Engine 4 has a lot of code for doing rendering: it exists in its own module - the *Renderer* module - which is compiled to a dll to allow faster iteration.
+Unreal Engine 4 has a lot of code for doing rendering: it exists in its own module - the *Renderer* module - which is compiled to a shared library (e.g. *.dll* on Windows) to allow faster iteration.
 The *Renderer* module depends on the Engine module because it has many callbacks into Engine.
 However, when the Engine needs to call some code in the Renderer, this happens through the *IRendererModule* interface.

-The *RHI* module is the other key module for graphics programming as it is the interface for rendering APIs.
+The *RHI (Render Hardware Interface)* module is the other key module for graphics programming as it is the interface for rendering APIs.
 Here is where the magic happens to allow the abstract rendering code to work on different platforms using different APIs.

 The renderer code runs in a separate thread, the *Rendering Thread*.
 It operates in parallel with the game thread and it's usually one or two frames behind it.
 It serves to enqueue platform-agnostic render commands into the renderer's command list through the `ENQUEUE_RENDER_COMMAND` macro.
 To make sure your code is called by the right thread, you can add checks such as `check(IsInGameThread())` or `check(IsInRenderingThread())` for improving code stability.